rsyslog/rsyslog-doc/source/configuration/global/options/rsconf1_generateconfiggraph.rst

 After completing these steps, you should have a nice graph of your configuration.
 Details are missing, but that is exactly the point.
-At the start of the graph is always (at least in this version, could be improved) a node called "inputs" in a tripple hexagon shape.
+At the start of the graph is always (at least in this version, could be improved) a node called "inputs" in a triple hexagon shape.
 This represents all inputs active in the system (assuming you have defined some, what the current version does not check).
 Next comes the main queue.
 It is given in a hexagon shape.
-That shape indicates that a queue is peresent and used to de-couple the inbound from the outbound part of the graph.
+That shape indicates that a queue is present and used to de-couple the inbound from the outbound part of the graph.
 In technical terms, here is a threading boundary.
 Action with "real" queues (other than in direct mode) also utilize this shape.
 For actions, notice that a "hexagon action" creates a deep copy of the